-- Follow annotating a stack to mark spines along your new segment.
+- See stack annotations to mark spines along your new segment.

 Tip.
 As you are working, keep your eye on the Igor command window.
 Each action you perform in Map Manager should report a few lines of text here.
 If this starts to spit out 1000's of lines there is probably a problem.

 6. Connecting stack db objects from one timepoint to the next